sgalizia/sa-2018-landing-page/P08-Grid-System/content.md

 Let's start by downloading our treat images and placing them in our `img` folder.

-TODO: add image links

 > [action]
 >
-Download the images by clicking here and move them into your `img` folder.
+Download the treat icon assets by [clicking here.](https://www.dropbox.com/s/3j40crttal2z4vo/treat_icons.zip?dl=1) Don't forget to move the icons to the `img` folder of your project.

 <!-- break -->